scriptin/scriptin.github.io/_posts/2015-02-08-restful-http-error-handling.md

 ### Bottom and middle layer

 - Do NOT log errors here!
-- If error occured outside of your code (in some library or framework you're using):
+- If error occurred outside of your code (in some library or framework you're using):
     - handle it, if possible,
     - if not, enrich it by wrapping into *domain-specific* exception classes and rethrow,
     - use [exception handling templates][handling-templates].